Proposed Temporary Moratorium on Downtown Development

 Information related to the Board meeting at which direction on the moratorium was provided can be found by following this link: https://tinyurl.com/bot05292020

 Information, including the staff report, will be available upon the posting of the Plan Commission's meeting agenda via this link: https://tinyurl.com/pc06232020

 Due to the pending temporary moratorium, the Village will not be processing applications for new downtown development until the Village Board votes on the moratorium ordinance.
 This vote is expected to occur in July.
 The temporary hold on downtown development applications is intended to provide property owners, applicants, and interested parties clarity regarding the Village standards and criteria that apply to their development proposals.
 Individuals interested in downtown development are invited to participate in the June 23 Plan Commission hearing and the subsequent Village Board meeting(s).

 Questions concerning the temporary moratorium should be directed to Jeff Rogers, Planning Division Manager at (847) 904-4308 or email@example.com

 The Planning Division assists with the review of proposed land uses and development projects in order to ensure compatibility with the Village's Comprehensive Plan.
 The division assists in implementing major planning initiatives, such as corridor and special area studies.
 The Planning Division processes petitions for annexations, rezoning, site plan reviews, subdivisions, aesthetics, variations, and conditional use permits, while providing excellence in service and applying innovative planning techniques to support Village residents, businesses, and commissions in navigating the regulatory review process.
 The Planning Division also provides staff support for the following Commissions:

-Click on the link below to view a flowchart that illustrates the steps involved in the planning process in the Village of Glenview.
+Clicking on the link below will display a flowchart that illustrates the steps involved in the Village of Glenview's planning process.

 What should I bring?

-Bring with you a plat of survey, concept plans, or your development ideas and they can be discussed.
+Bring a plat of survey, concept plans or your development ideas so that they can be discussed.

 Who will attend?